ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 `'classic'` | `'inline'`

-By default, the CKEditor 4 React component creates a {@link guide/dev/framed/README classic editor}.
+By default, the CKEditor 4 React component creates {@link guide/dev/framed/README classic editor}.
 To create an {@link guide/dev/inline/README inline editor}, add the `type` property with the value of `inline` to the `<CKEditor />` tag:

 ```jsx
 <CKEditor